 How do you determine how much inventory to invest in to support your assortment?
 After you have rolled up sales and margin plans, you are ready to plan inventory.
-It’s important to determine how much inventory to carry in stores and in the warehouse to support your financial goals.
+It’s important to determine your retail inventory strategy, that is, how much inventory to carry in stores and in the warehouse to support your financial goals.

 Let me qualify by saying I am not referring to the detailed supply chain process.
 I will be sharing a high-level view of “How do I plan inventory levels to support my overall assortment and financial goals?”